Resentment simmers as Greece launches debate on pension reforms

 "We will step up action by blocking roads, ports and customs offices for more hours," said Vagelis Boutas, head of a national committee coordinating the farmer protests.

-But Tsipras said that did not necessarily mean cutbacks in pensions, suggesting some flexibility in reforms.

-"There is always the ability to find measures with the same (fiscal) impact," he said.
+Government officials say the pension system, which costs about 28.5 billion euros a year, is in need of a total overhaul before it faces collapse.

-Mission chiefs from the European Commission, the European Central Bank, the euro zone rescue fund and the International Monetary Fund are due in Athens in coming days to start the bailout review.
+Mission chiefs from the European Commission, the European Central Bank, the euro zone rescue fund and the International Monetary Fund are due in Athens later this week to start the bailout review.

 "ABOMINATION"